Austin Steward

 Austin Steward (c.
-1793 - February 15, 1869) was an African-American abolitionist and author.
-He was born a slave in Virginia then moved at age 7 with the Helm household to New York State in 1800.
-The household settled in the town of Bath, New York, in 1803.
-He escaped slavery at about age 21, settling in Rochester, New York, and then British North America.
+1793 – February 15, 1869) was an African-American abolitionist and writer.
+Born into slavery in Prince William County, he was taken at age seven with the William Helm household to New York in 1800.
+The family later settled in the town of Bath, New York, in 1803.
+Steward escaped slavery at about age 21, settling in Rochester, New York, and then moving to British North America.
 His autobiography, Twenty-Two Years a Slave, was published in 1857.

-Life

-Austin Steward was born in Prince William County, Virginia, in about 1793 to Robert and Susan Steward.
-He had a sister, Mary.
-They were enslaved by planter Capt.
+Steward and his family were enslaved by planter Capt.
 William Helm.
 Steward was seven years old when he was assigned his first duties as a house servant to Helm.
 Steward taught himself to read in secrecy, but he was discovered and severely beaten.

 Helm moved his family and the Stewards to New York in 1800.
 Although it was a free state, it had a gradual abolition approach and slavery was still permitted.
-After continued abuse when hired out to a brutal taskmaster, Steward determined to escape, which he did in 1814 at about age 21.
+After continued abuse when hired out to a brutal taskmaster, Steward determined to escape, which he did in 1814.